Tag

 Enlightenment is a rather unusual desktop environment.
 It is in fact more of a window manager as it lacks taskbars, panels and even menus.
 Yet, unlike many lightweight environments, the Enlightenment desktop is full of eye-candy that you’d expect from a full-blown environment, at a fraction of the resources.

 There are subtle animations tucked in almost every element of the desktop, from the menus to the various desktop widgets.
 The desktop has a first boot wizard that enables you to select various aspects of the desktop that define its behavior and appearance.
-For example, you get an option to select the text size in the windows, which is a really useful feature and even more so if you’re running Enlightenment on a high DPI display.
+For example, you get an option to select the size in the windows, which is a really useful feature and even more so if you’re running Enlightenment on a high DPI display.

 The desktop also offers plenty of modules and configuration options to keep you busy without overwhelming new users.
 However, you’ll have to put some time to set it up as per your liking.
 Configuring the desktop requires patience and willingness to try the different options and learn what each does.
 You can find Enlightenment in the official repositories of all major distros.